Stand-Up Paddle Board (SUP) Yoga Basics

 If you buy an inflatable SUP package from Sea Eagle, it will come with an adjustable fiberglass shaft paddle or an adjustable super-strong carbon fiber shaft paddle.

-The law requires you to have a personal floatation device (PFD) while out on the water, one PFD per person.
+The law requires you to have a personal flotation device (PFD) while out on the water, one PFD per person.

 Adults are required to have a PFD on board they aren’t required to wear it.
 Laws are different when it comes to children and PFD use.
 Please check the laws in your locality.